+41 79 446 14 86 info@immofisc.ch

 In addition to the creation of new types of visas, the following procedural measures should also be highlighted:

-b) The consulate immediately notifies the SEF of the granting of the visa, and the SEF can activate police measures on the national territory, within the framework of border control, or even cancel the visa.
+b) The consulate immediately notifies the SEF of the granting of the visa, and the SEF may activate police measures on the national territory, within the framework of border control, or even cancel the visa.

 1. Obtaining a residence permit;